Top News The 20th JPMA Forum" held

 In terms of institutional issues alone, the Pharmaceuticals and Medical Devices Law (Pharmaceuticals and Medical Devices Law) includes a "special exception approval" system that allows for prompt domestic approval when a drug is approved in another country with an equivalent level of review, but this system follows the approval of the foreign country that preceded it and does not provide a framework for prompt approval in Japan as a precedent.
 In addition, the "special exception approval" system has been introduced in the U.S. and Europe.
 In addition, there is no system of "emergency use authorization" in Japan, which has been introduced in Europe and the U.S. Once an approval is granted, it will not be revoked unless there is a serious problem (this is true even if the precedent for the special approval is the emergency use authorization in Europe and the U.S.).
 The "accelerated approval with conditions" system that was introduced into the Pharmaceutical Affairs Law was not utilized in this pandemic.

 Certain considerations must also be made with regard to clinical trials, such as when international joint clinical trials are mandatory due to the small number of patients in Japan, how clinical trials should be conducted for domestic products when phase III clinical trials have already been conducted in foreign countries and surrogate markers are known, and the content of clinical trial data required when introducing vaccines made overseas in Japan.
-The following is a list of the issues that need to be addressed flexibly in accordance with the situation of infection.
+We believe that flexible measures should be taken in accordance with the situation of infection.

 Concluding Remarks

-The lecture was rich in many suggestions on the responses required by various governments, academic societies, and industries in anticipation of the arrival of the next such pandemic.
+The lecture was rich in many suggestions on the responses required of various governments, academic societies, and industries in anticipation of the arrival of the next such pandemic.